cnguyen-uk/An-Introduction-to-HTML/README.md

 </form>
 ```

-We can also restrict the permissible character set by adding the `pattern` attribute to the input element.
-The value should be a [regular expression](https://en.wikipedia.org/wiki/Regular_expression), or regex.
+We can also restrict the permissible character set by adding the `pattern` attribute to the input element, whose value should be a [regular expression](https://github.com/cnguyen-uk/An-Introduction-to-Regex).
 Modifying the first example above to only allow letters and numbers:

 ```HTML
 <form>